Advanced search

 If required the patient should be given intravenous-N-acetylcysteine, in line with the established dosage schedule.
 If vomiting is not a problem, oral methionine may be a suitable alternative for remote areas, outside hospital.

-Patients who present with serious hepatic dysfunction beyond 24 hours from ingestion should seek medical advice from a poisoning specialist and be managed in accordance with established guidelines.
+Patients who present with serious hepatic dysfunction beyond 24 hours from ingestion should be managed in accordance with established guidelines.

 Ibuprofen